Punktum-dk/epp-service-specification/README.md

 ### Document History

-- 5.3.3 2026-08-26
+- 5.3.3 2026-09-08
-  - Added documentation of the `rgp:infData` extension in the [info domain response with redemption period](#info-domain-response-with-redemption-period), which indicates whether a domain name can be restored using the [restore domain](#restore-domain) extension
+  - Added documentation of the `rgp:infData` extension in the [info domain response with redemption period](#info-domain-response-with-redemption-period), which indicates whether a domain name can be restored using the [restore domain](#restore-domain).
-  - Corrected the description of `redemptionPeriod` in [Domain Status Codes](#domain-status-codes), the status is not implemented as a domain status
+  - Added three new poll messages regarding suspension of domain names, see [Poll-Message-Reference-Guide](Poll-Message-Reference-Guide.md)

 - 5.3.2 2026-08-21